lzslim/BagsSignal/README.md

 The advisor is designed to be concise and practical.
 It does not simply repeat metrics; it translates fee and token activity into creator actions.

-## History

-The History page shows fee claim activity for a wallet.
-Claim events include:

-- Token mint.
-- Claimed SOL amount.
-- Claim time.
-- Transaction or Bags token page link.

-This gives creators a clean way to review past fee collection and understand how revenue has moved over time.

 ## Leaderboard

 The Leaderboard ranks active Bags token creators using creator revenue, claimable fees, trading activity, and momentum.
 It is designed to highlight tokens that are not only historically successful, but also currently active.